gazzamc/Milestone-Project-One/README.md

 I also tested all links with target "_blank" to see if they did in fact open in a new tab and tested the navigation links to see if they brought me to the corresponding section.

+I had an issue with my jQuery not loading and was able to fix it my first calling the function.

 ## Deployment
 The website was deployed/hosted on GitHub pages, the following is the process in which i took to deploy it.